Ashmitha-2006/Network-Intrusion-Investigation-Wireshark/README.md

 - Observed repeated HTTP requests and possible malicious downloads
 - Indications of potential data exfiltration behavior

+## 🚀 Why This Matters
+This project demonstrates real-world network investigation skills used in Security Operations Centers (SOC).
+It highlights the ability to analyze packet-level data, identify suspicious behavior, and draw meaningful conclusions about potential security incidents.

   ## 📌 Conclusion
 The investigation revealed abnormal communication patterns and suspicious activity from a host within the network.
 These behaviors indicate a potential compromise and possible data exfiltration.
 Immediate isolation and further forensic analysis are recommended.
 ---